Use a SAML Identity Provider for the Performance Cloud VMware portal

 1. Log in to the Azure portal (using a user with one of the following roles: Global Administrator, Cloud Application Administrator, Application Administrator, or owner of the service principal).

-2. Navigate to the Azure Active Directory section, then to the Enterprise applications section.
+2. Navigate to the Microsoft Entra ID section, then to the Enterprise applications section.

 3. Add a new application.